Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ### Azure App Service in a nutshell

 Azure App Service recently celebrated its 10 year anniversary (we launched it on June 7th, 2012).
-We are grateful and humbled by our customers who have helped us grow into a big service (affectionately called an XXL service in Azure internally, a designation only shared with 3 other services):
+We are grateful and humbled by our customers who have helped us grow into a big service (affectionately called an XXL service in Azure internally, a designation only shared with 3 other services).
+Here are some numbers that provide a glimpse into our scale:

 - 160B+ daily HTTP requests served by applications
 - 14M+ host names